AdsSpace/.github/profile/README.md

     exactly as they would in a classifieds portal but with a catch that they need to upload a short video instead of image if they want to sell/post ads and others can go through the ads like YouTube shorts or Instagram reels.

+### 2. Referral Platform

+    Simple platform to give and ask for referrals.